Word list

 press

 Use when referring to pressing a key or a key combination to cause an action to occur.
 Also use for mechanical buttons.
-Use tap for on-screen and soft (capacitive) buttons.

-Recommended: Press Control+C (or Command+C on Mac).
+Recommended: Press Control+C (or Command+C on macOS).

 primitive